nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
+* 1a.
+The task does not contain any date attribute.
+    *2a1.
+PlanIT displays 'task does not have date attribute' message.

 * 2a.
 The number of days to postpone the task is more than 365
     * 2a1.
 PlanIT displays snoozeCommand error message.